juumelisa/vrent-web/README.md

 # Seran - Vehicle Rent

-Seran Vehicle Rent is a web application where user can create reservation to rent some vehicles.
+A web application where user can rental a vehicle in some areas.
+It’s built using Node JS, Express and MySQL for API and React JS library for frontend, with the help of Bootstrap for its visual and using Redux as state management.
+The app also integrated with Midtrans payment gateway.

+## Scree

 ## Installation